davidgasquez/handbook/content/rationality.md

 - For each subject you think you know, ask the following questions:
   - How could I be wrong about this?
   - What evidence would convince me I'm wrong?
 - Absolute truth is relative to everyone and you don't know everything.
+Nuance is everywhere.
 - Stress test your ideas/assumptions/beliefs with experiments and facts as many times as possible.
 A great way to do that is to bet on future outcomes.
 Anything you know or do could be wrong.
 You get less dumb by saying things and getting feedback.
 [We all have crony beliefs](https://meltingasphalt.com/crony-beliefs/).
   - Knowledge decays.
 Things you learned in the past might not be true nowadays (_status of Pluto as a planet, dinosaurs with feathers, number of people living, ..._).
 [Facts decay over time until they are no longer facts or perhaps no longer complete](https://fs.blog/2018/03/half-life/).
 - Avoiding stupidity is easier than seeking brilliance.
 Think backward so that you can avoid failures.